 During the year, the Branch entered into transactions with its Head Office and certain other branches and subsidiaries of The Bank of East Asia, Limited in the ordinary course of its banking business.
 In the opinion of management, the transactions were conducted on an arm's length basis.
-Included in the following balance sheet captions are balances with Head Office and other branches and subsidiaries:
+Included in the following captions in the statement of financial position are balances with Head Office and other branches and subsidiaries: